 Last month I did an interview with Chris Dyer from PeopleG2 on his Talent Talk Radio Show.

-That show is now available from the Talent Talk Radio Show podcast here.
+That show is now available from the Talent Talk Radio Show podcast here or play it below.
+My interview starts at 03:13.

 We talked about marketing strategy and finding all types of talent for small businesses.